 As mainframes continue to take on increasing workloads and work structures shift increasingly remote, IT professionals will need to find new solutions to these challenges.
 Modernizing the mainframe plays a role in addressing these, as improved software, interfaces and analytics help to manage performance.

-The Search for Mainframe Talent

-Addressing the mainframe skills gap is made easier through modernization as well; modernizing systems is the most popular way respondents are working to maintain talent pipelines.
+The Search for Mainframe Talent Addressing the mainframe skills gap is made easier through modernization as well; modernizing systems is the most popular way respondents are working to maintain talent pipelines.
 How are you addressing the mainframe skills gap?

-MAINFRAME SKILLS GAP

-Businesses that use mainframe technology are experiencing a generational gap as new talent is increasingly difficult to find.
+54% Modernizing systems 43% Mainframe-specific education and training 34% Eliminating the need to code in native languages by adding software layers and applications 31% Working with a third party to manage our systems, like an ISV or MSP 13% We have not addressed the skills gap 7% We don't have a mainframe skills gap MAINFRAME SKILLS GAP Businesses that use mainframe technology are experiencing a generational gap as new talent is increasingly difficult to find.
 At the same time, as many seasoned employees retire, they take their expertise with them, bringing new challenges to onboarding and training.
-This is coupled with the misguided perception that mainframe technology is outdated, which deters many new hires. //
+This is coupled with the misguided perception that mainframe technology is outdated, which deters many new hires.

-Jeff Cherrington VP Product Management, System Z Rocket Software

-The need for talent is pervasive in the mainframe space - 93% of respondents say they are experiencing a skills gap.
+Jeff Cherrington Vice President, Product Management, Infrastructure Modernization, Rocket Software The need for talent is pervasive in the mainframe space - 93% of respondents say they are experiencing a skills gap.

-13% of respondents are not working to address the skills gap theyre experiencing.
+13% of respondents are not working to address the skills gap they're experiencing.
 When employees reach retirement age, these organizations may have difficulty training new hires if they don't maintain a pipeline of new talent.

-Rethinking Workloads from Mainframe to Cloud

-Cloud application access to mainframe data and workloads (26%) is the greatest need when it comes to tools to help modernize respondents' mainframe IT infrastructure.
+Rethinking Workloads from Mainframe to Cloud Cloud application access to mainframe data and workloads (26%) is the greatest need when it comes to tools to help modernize respondents' mainframe IT infrastructure.
 Respondents also cite performance management (18%), application development and access to APIs (17%), and digital automation (RPA, BPM) with legacy applications (17%).
 What is your greatest need for tools to help modernize your mainframe IT infrastructure?

 Leveraging the right tools to integrate modern solutions (such as cloud computing, APIs and automation) with the mainframe is essential to maximizing organization's investments in their critical IT infrastructure.

-The Cloud AND Mainframe

-While ripping and replacing mainframe infrastructure is not a pragmatic approach for most enterprises, they still need to find ways to integrate each layer of their tech stacks to optimize performance.
+The Cloud AND Mainframe While ripping and replacing mainframe infrastructure is not a pragmatic approach for most enterprises, they still need to find ways to integrate each layer of their tech stacks to optimize performance.
 Leveraging the diversity of solutions available from cloud to mainframe and optimizing each layer to operate together will create the most effective, unified environment.
 Integration with the cloud is top of mind for mainframe professionals.
 Eighty-two percent of respondents are migrating at least some of their workloads and operations from mainframe to cloud, however only 4% are going completely cloud native.
 This trend towards hybrid environments emphasizes the need for integration and optimization.
 What percentage of your workloads and applications do you plan to migrate from your mainframe to cloud?